NiuTrans/ODEs-in-Vision-and-Language/README.md

 # Ordinary Differential Equations in Vision and Language

 Ordinary differential equations (ODEs) and related differential-equation formalisms are powerful mathematical tools for modeling a wide range of deep learning problems.
 In essence, an ODE describes how the state of a system changes as time varies.
 Here “time” can mean physical time, network depth, or a noise level used in generative modeling.
-A canonical form is
+A canonical form of ODEs is

 $$\frac{d\mathbf{x}(t)}{dt}=f(\mathbf{x}(t),t),$$